 If you have been showing up consistently and it still feels difficult, it may be worth taking a closer look at your mindset.
 Your expectations may be working against you, or your progress might be there but not being recognised.

 When you begin to notice what is already working, and allow for nerves to be part of the experience, you create a more balanced and realistic view of yourself as a speaker.
+That shift is often where things start to feel different.

-If You Want to Take This Further
+If You’re Ready to Take This Further

-If this resonates, this is exactly the kind of work I explore in more depth in my online course Overcoming the Fear of Public Speaking.
+If this resonates, this is exactly the kind of work I explore in my 1:1 coaching and group workshops.
+I guide you through practical ways to:

-- understand and work with nerves
+- understand and work with nerves.

-- build confidence in a realistic and sustainable way
+- build confidence in a realistic and sustainable way.

-- take action without reinforcing self-doubt
+- take action without reinforcing self-doubt.

-- develop a more balanced and supportive mindset around speaking
+- develop a more balanced and supportive mindset around speaking.

 You can explore the different ways to work with me here.